 Low-Power: In some wireless mesh topologies, there are battery-powered devices that need to limit their packet transmission rates and active duty cycle, which adds additional latency.

 The wireless standards in IEEE 802 do not currently support TSN in the manner of 802.1 and 802.3.
 Use cases with requirements for bounded latency are accommodated through network design, frequency planning, and use of Quality of Service.
 Future amendments to IEEE 802 Wireless standards could provide the functionality needed to support TSN and the 802.1 TSN standards.
 The examples described above (Fault Location, Isolation, and Service Restoration or FLISR, and Microgrid control) are currently the most latency sensitive distribution grid applications.
+As of late 2018, the IEEE 802.11 working group has started a Real Time Applications Topic Information Group (TIG), which is exploring low latency for 802.11.
+As the TIG progresses through the stages of Study Group and Task Group, the 802.1 TSN architecture and features will be considered and potentially incorporated with the necessary adaptations for the wireless medium.

 Appendix 1 – Standards Summary